 Small LCD screen

-Etekcity’s stainless steel scale has a chic, classic design at an affordable price point.
+Etekcity’s food scales have chic, classic designs at affordable price points.
 This particular scale can weigh items up to 11 pounds, and it has the capability to read in ounces, grams, fluid ounces, or milliliters.
-The glossy silver finish and well-lit screen make for a stylish addition to any kitchen and an easy appliance to clean, but it does come in other colors.
+We like the glossy silver finish as a stylish addition to any kitchen and an easy appliance to clean, but it does come in other colors.

-The scale is 7 x 5.5 inches, while the large is 8 x 6.1 inches, and both are just shy of 1 inch thick, making it extremely compact and easy to stow away in a drawer or cabinet when not in use.
+The medium scale is 7 x 5.5 inches, while the large is 8 x 6.1 inches, and both are just shy of 1 inch thick, making it extremely compact and easy to stow away.
 It has a flat scale surface and tidy, laminated buttons that are easy to clean with a damp rag and soap.

 Size: 7.3 x 5.7 x 0.6 inches | Capacity: 11 pounds | Measurement Increments: 1 gram/0.04 ounces | Power: AAA batteries